MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 #### Set MediaType to SSD or HDD

-By default, Windows automatically detects the type of disk that is attached, and lists it as either an SSD or HDD.
+By default, Windows automatically detects the type of disk that is attached and lists it as either an SSD or HDD.
 In case the *MediaType* is set as *Unspecified*, use the following cmdlet to set the appropriate *MediaType* manually.

 > [!NOTE]
 > It is important that you identify the disk correctly (SSD/HDD) and set the *MediaType* accordingly.
 You can use the size of the disk as one of the identifiers.